adamsk34/Doctor-Bot/README.md

 ## Transcript

-I have included a transcript that can be found in the [Transcript.txt](./Transcript.txt) file and also exists as a comment at the end of the code in [app.pl](./app.pl)
+I have included a transcript that can be found in the [Transcript.txt](./Transcript.txt) file.